dwrobel/flatcam/README.md

 - Gerber Editor: added Transformation Tool and Rotation key shortcut
 - in all Editors, manually deactivating a button in the editor toolbar will automatically select the 'Select' button
 - fixed Excellon Editor selection: when a tool is selected in Tools Table, all the drills belonging to that tool are selected.
 When a drill is selected on canvas, the associated tool will be selected without automatically selecting all other drills with same tool
+- Gerber Editor: added Add Pad Array tool
+- Gerber Editor: in Add Pad Array tool, if the pad is not circular type, for circular array the pad will be rotated to match the array angle

 10.04.2019